fChristenson/My-life-as-a-programmer/README.md

 > Where can I go to get involved in projects that will help improve my skills?

+> Can you make a backend job interview video?

 > What will web assembly be used for?

 https://youtu.be/yhvdAuxMR1M